-- LLVM help/questions - But, you will have to be independent in this class - " Read the documentation and look at the code - " Come to them when you are really stuck or confused - " They cannot and will not debug your code - " Helping each other is encouraged - " Use the class piazza group (GSIs will monitor) - Virtual office hours on Zoom - " Considering having appointments along with open sessions
+- LLVM help/questions - But, you will have to be independent in this class - " Read the documentation and look at the code - " Come to them when you are really stuck or confused - " They cannot and will not debug your code - " Helping each other is encouraged - " Use the class piazza group (GSIs will monitor) - Virtual office hours on Zoom - " Will offer a combination of appointments (EECS 583 calendar) and open slots.
+Details posted on piazza.